cool-neo/machine-learning/DarwinsFinches/README.md

   - `finch_beaks-1975.csv` - The beak measurement of the finches recorded in 1975.
   -  `finch_beaks_2012.csv` - The beak measurement of the finches recorded in 2012.
 - Link to the dataset: https://www.kaggle.com/crbelhekar619/darwins-finches-evolution-dataset

+## Result
+There is a significant difference in the morphology ratio for G. fortis or G. scandens from 1975 to 2012.
+We find there is a significant difference for both species.
+G. fortis has an increasing beak length to depth ratio and G. scandens has a decreasing beak length to depth ratio.